facebookresearch/ParlAI/parlai/agents/repeat_label/README.md

 # Repeat Label

-This is an agent which simply repeats the label for debugging purposes.
+This is an agent which simply repeats the label for debugging purposes or as a baseline.

 ## Basic Examples